jruwaard/aph_ema_handbook/docs/index.md

 consortium.

 This manual was written in Bookdown [@R-bookdown\_book; @R-bookdown].
-Sources are freely available at 'github', via
+Sources are freely available at 'GitHub', via
 <https://github.com/jruwaard/aph_ema_handbook>.
 Please post your comments and
 suggestions there, or via e-mail, through <aph.ema@ggzingeest.nl>.